opentk/opentk.net/faq.md

 - **OpenTK 3.x** contains its own WinForms-compatible `GLControl` component.

+### How do I use [Dear ImGui](https://github.com/ocornut/imgui) with OpenTK?

+To get started with Dear ImGui checkout the [sample repo created by NogginBops](https://github.com/NogginBops/ImGui.NET_OpenTK_Sample).
+Copy the source of `ImGuiController.cs` into your project to get going.

+> [!WARNING]
+> There is a nuget package called [`OpenTK.ImGui`](https://www.nuget.org/packages/OpenTK.ImGui) that should **NOT** be used.
+It's not up to date and is not created by NogginBops.
+It will not work.

 ### How fast is OpenTK?

 For a .NET library, OpenTK is *very* fast.
 OpenTK 3 and 4 use hand-optimized IL assembly to minimize overhead when calling OpenGL functions, and OpenTK 5 is planned to use the new C# function pointers to accomplish the same thing.